walshe/poker-exercise-nofork/README.md

   also pass
 - Implemented to a high-quality

 We're slightly more interested in the quality of the solution than completeness.
-In other words, a high-quality solution that fails a few tests will likely receive more credit than a complete, but low-quality solution.
+A high-quality solution that fails a few tests will likely receive more credit than a complete, but low-quality solution.

 One measure of the quality of a solution is its flexibility, e.g. if the rules were changed such that two pairs beats three-of-a-kind, how easy is it to implement this change?